In this article:

 Can vegetable oils be used for the treatment of cracked heels?

 Cracked heels are most common in poorly looked-after feet but can also develop due to a variety of other reasons.

 The deeper the fissures, the greater the discomfort, and the longer they will take to heal.
-Moreover, deep cracks are also more likely to get infected, especially in people with diabetes.

 Follow the guidelines and tips mentioned in this article to prevent and repair cracked heels in their early stages.